wdporter/i-am-that-ebook/src/89-progress-in-spiritual-life/readme.md

 one with all, at home in the entire universe.</p>

 <p><b>Q:</b> You mean to say that all these glories will come with the mere
-dwelling on the feeling ‘I am’?</p>
+dwelling on the feeling “I am”?</p>

 <p><b>M:</b> It is the simple that is certain, not the complicated.
 Somehow,
 people do not trust the simple, the easy, the always available.
 Why not give